 Assignment Principles

-The following assignment principles apply to all aspects of the Canadian Central Office Code (NXX) Assignment Guideline:
+The following assignment principles apply to all aspects of the Canadian Thousands-Block and Central Office Code (NXX) Assignment Guideline:

-CO Codes, as part of NANP telephone numbers, are to be assigned only to identify initial destination addresses in the Public Switched Telephone Network (PSTN), not addresses within private networks.
+CO Codes and Thousands-Blocks, as part of NANP telephone numbers, are to be assigned only to identify initial destination addresses in the Public Switched Telephone Network (PSTN), not addresses within private networks.

-CO Codes are a finite resource that should be used in the most effective and efficient manner possible.
-All Code Applicants are required to demonstrate that this Guideline are satisfied.
+CO Codes and Thousands-Blocks are a finite resource that should be used in the most effective and efficient manner possible.
+All Code/Block Applicants are required to demonstrate that this Guideline is satisfied.

-Information required from the Code Applicants in support of CO Code assignment shall be: kept to a minimum, uniform for all Code Applicants, treated as proprietary and adequately safeguarded by the CNA.
-Information required for input into the appropriate telecommunications industry routing and rating database systems (e.g., iconectiv BIRRDS) may become available to the public upon input into those systems and may be subject to licensing agreements with iconectiv.
+Information required from the Code/Block Applicants in support of Code/Block assignment shall be: kept to a minimum, uniform for all Code/Block Applicants, treated as proprietary and adequately safeguarded by the CNA.
+Information required for input into the appropriate telecommunications industry routing and rating database systems (e.g., iconectiv BIRRDS) may become available to the public once input into those systems and may be subject to licensing agreements with iconectiv.

-CO Codes shall be assigned in a fair and impartial manner on a first-come, first-served basis to any Code Applicant that meets the criteria for assignment as detailed in Section 4.0.
+CO Codes and Thousands-Blocks shall be assigned in a fair and impartial manner on a first-come, first-served basis to any Code/Block Applicant that meets the criteria for assignment as detailed in Section 4.0.

-Each CO Code assignment for geographic numbering purposes within a geographic NPA shall be associated with a specific Exchange Area and a specific Switching Entity or Point of Interconnection (POI).
+Each Code/Block assignment for geographic numbering purposes within a geographic NPA shall be associated with a specific Exchange Area and a specific Switching Entity or Point of Interconnection (POI).

 The specific Switching Entity or POI shall be located: